zaimzazali/SEGP_G05/README.md

   <b>Video 2: Prototyping by using Processing</b>
 </p>

-With the drawn ideas, we had transformed them into the real UI as below :-
+With the drawn ideas, we had transformed them into the real UI as below :- <br><br>
+**Note:** Below are the **product demonstration videos** for each of the developed products.
+It shows how our designs have evolved to enchance **User Experience** making it user-friendly to use.

 #### 1) Standalone Software [(Read Product Description)](#1-Standalone-Software)